nurlicht/Java-Spring-Server/README.md

 1. Get an OpenAI API-key from [here](https://platform.openai.com/api-keys).
 2. Use this API-key to set the corresponding property in [application.properties](./src/main/resources/application.properties).
 3. Have the OpenAI API (ChatGPT) generate responses for your prompts:
-    - ```curl -X POST "localhost:8080/api/ai/chat" -H "X-API-KEY: X-API-VALUE" -d "Where is the capital of South Africa"```
+    - ```curl -X POST "localhost:8080/api/ai/chat" -H "X-API-KEY: API-KEY-RAW" -d "Where is the capital of South Africa"```
         - Possible errors
             - 401 Unauthorized (invalid or no API-key)
             - 429 Too Many Requests (valid API-key with insufficient credit)